-When the market resets equity valuations, the next round of financing may be a down-round for many issuers.
-Consider the financial reporting impact to existing instruments with down-round protection early to help prevent surprises and filing delays if an IPO is imminent.
-For new instruments with down-round protection issued by both public and private issuers, there may be a path to avoid mark-to-market volatility if the financing documents are evaluated prior to closing the round.
+“Down round protection” is a common feature in many instruments — including warrants, convertible notes and convertible preferred stock — that limits the dilution to existing investors.
+But companies should consider the financial reporting impact to existing instruments with down round protection to help prevent surprises and filing delays.
+For new instruments with down round protection issued by both public and private issuers, there may be a path to simplify the accounting impacts if the financing documents are evaluated prior to closing the round.